Intro-Sci-Comp-UIowa/biol-4386-course-project-Jia-Zhao1998/data/README.md

 bedgraph files were generated from genome coverage files using rtracklayer (Lawrence et al. 2009).
 Genome_build: SacCer3
 Supplementary_files_format_and_content: bedGraph
+- I plan to analyze this data in terminal and plot in R (X axis: genomic position & gene annotation, y axis: nucleosome occupancy).
 ## Genomic Sequence: GCF_000146045.2_R64_genomic.fna.gz
 - Source: NCBI
 - Strain: S288C
 - Purpose: Genome sequence, R64, SacCer3.
 [Link](https://www.ncbi.nlm.nih.gov/genome/15) to the sequences.
-I plan to use wget to download all sequences.
+- I plan to use wget to download all sequences in terminal, and use the sequence information to show the position of Pho4's binding sites and binding motifs.
 ## Gene Annotations: GCF_000146045.2_R64_genomic.gff.gz
 - Source: NCBI
 - Strain: S288C
 - Purpose: Genome sequence annotation, R64, SacCer3.
 Same link above
+- I plan to use the gene annotation to correctly label the gene names of Pho4 targets